Harnessing Analytical Thinking: Navigating Complex Challenges With Clarity

 2. Develop Logical Reasoning Through Puzzles and Games

 Logical puzzles, Sudoku, chess, and strategy games challenge your mind and enhance logical reasoning skills.
-These activities require you to analyse patterns, consider multiple possibilities, and make decisions based on available information.
+These activities require you to analyse patterns, consider multiple possibilities, and decide based on available information.
 Regular engagement with such games sharpens your analytical thinking, improving your ability to think critically and logically when faced with real-world problems.

 3. Seek Different Perspectives Through Discussions